havatv/qgislinedirectionhistogramplugin/help/source/index.rst

 The calculations of the histogram is performed in a separate thread.
 Each line geometry is traversed from start to end.
 For each segment of the line, the angle and length are calculated.
-The angle is used to determine which bin the segment falls into, and the length is added to the accumulated length for the bin.
+The angle is used to determine which bin the segment belongs to, and the length is added to the accumulated length for the bin.

-Polygons are split into its rings, and the line geometry of each ring is used for the calculations.
+Polygons are split into its rings (the outer ring and zero or more inner rings), and the line geometries of the rings are used for the calculations.

 Mean direction